iluwatar/java-design-patterns/notification/README.md

 **Programatic example**

-The Notification pattern is used to capture information passed between layers, validate the information, and return any errors to the presentation layer if needed.
-It reduces coupling between the producer and consumer of events, enhances flexibility and reusability of components, and allows for dynamic subscription and unsubscription to events.
+The Java Notification pattern is used to capture information passed between layers, validate the information, and return any errors to the presentation layer if needed.
+It reduces coupling between the producer and consumer of events, enhances flexibility and reusability of components, and allows for dynamic event subscription and unsubscription.

 In this example, we'll use a form submission scenario to demonstrate the Notification pattern.
 The form is used to register a worker with their name, occupation, and date of birth.
 The form data is passed to the domain layer for validation, and any errors are returned to the presentation layer.